 - Signers who are under the influence of alcohol or narcotics past the point of comprehension.

-Notarizing for Signers With Alzheimer's
+Notarizing documents for signers with Alzheimer’s

 Alzheimer’s is a progressive brain disease primarily affecting memory and cognitive abilities, and it’s estimated to impact as many as 5.1 million Americans, according to the National Institute on Aging.
 In most cases, symptoms appear in people after the age of 60, with symptoms ranging from mild confusion and memory loss to severe cognitive decline.